ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

 ### ContractsLib Enver Semantics
 - The ContractsLib build is global across regions.
 In its Enver list, the first entry in `initializeEnvers()` is the canonical source of truth used by all regions.
 - Any additional entries are placeholders representing other regions or deployment targets; they should not diverge in contract definitions.
-- Service constellations (dev, main, mock) consume the same canonical ContractsLib products, with mock deployed per Enver workspace mapping configuration.
+- Service constellations (mock, dev, main) consume the same canonical ContractsLib products, with mock deployed per Enver workspace mapping configuration.

 ### ContractsLib Strong Typing and Canonical Enver Pattern